- Search The Registry

 - My Account

-*Clifford Alexander was born this date in 1933.
-He is a Black lawyer, businessman and public servant.
+*Clifford Alexander was born on this date in 1933.
+He is a Black lawyer, businessman, and public servant.

 He married Adele Logan in 1959.
-She became a professor at George Washington University after earning her doctorate in history and has specialized in African American history.
-They have a daughter, Elizabeth Alexander and son Mark C. Alexander.
-He served as an assistant district attorney for New York County, 1959–1961.
+After earning her doctorate in history, she became a professor at George Washington University and specialized in African American history.
+They have a daughter, Elizabeth Alexander, and a son, Mark C. Alexander.
+He served as an assistant district attorney for New York County from 1959–1961.
 He became executive director of the Manhattanville Hamilton Grange Neighborhood Conservation Project.
 He next served as program and executive director of Harlem Youth Opportunities.
 He also practiced law in New York City.

 In 1963, Alexander was called to Washington to serve as a foreign affairs officer on the National Security Council staff.
 He served next as deputy special assistant to President Lyndon B. Johnson, associate special counsel, and deputy special counsel on the White House staff, 1964–1967.
 Alexander was appointed as chairman of the U.S. Equal Employment Opportunity Commission, 1967–1969.
-Acting as a special representative of the President, he headed the U.S. delegation to ceremonies marking the independence of the Kingdom of Swaziland in 1968.
+Acting as the President's special representative, he headed the U.S. delegation to ceremonies marking the independence of the Kingdom of Swaziland in 1968.
 Leaving government service after Republican Richard M. Nixon was elected to the presidency, he practiced law with the Washington firm of Arnold and Porter between 1969 and 1975.

-In the early 21st century, Alexander has been outspoken in his opposition to the "Don't Ask, Don't Tell" policy of the military.
+In the early 21st century, Alexander has been outspoken in his opposition to the "Don't Ask, Don't Tell" military policy.
 He called for its repeal by Congress.
-His daughter Elizabeth Alexander was commissioned to write and present a poem for President Barack Obama's presidential inauguration and recited the poem "Praise Song for the Day" on January 20, 2009.
+His daughter Elizabeth was commissioned to write and present a poem for President Obama's presidential inauguration and recited the poem "Praise Song for the Day" on January 20, 2009.
 His son Mark C. Alexander is dean at the Villanova University School of Law.
 He has also served as a political and campaign advisor to Bill Bradley, Ted Kennedy, and President Obama.